paezha/Reproducible-Research-Workflow/Session-02-R-and-Markdown/README.md

 ![R Studio IDE](Session-2-Figure-2.png)

-Lets take a few minutes to explore the different parts of the IDE.
+Let us take a few minutes to explore the different parts of the IDE.

 ### Markdown and R Markdown